This post explains the complete history of the ERP software system, the ERP evaluation path, and its future.

 It suits manufacturing industries. | It suits all industries and huge enterprises because it can fulfill the requirements of large industry departments with its modules. |

-Types of its users are minimum because only the manufacturing department uses it. | Types of its users are maximum with extended users in different departments. |
+Types of its users are minimal because only the manufacturing department uses it. | Types of its users are maximum with extended users in different departments. |

-It is less expensive | It is more expensive |
+It is less expensive. | It is more expensive. |

-Open Source ERP | It suites industries with fewer required functionalities |
+Open Source ERP | Cloud ERP |

 You can customize the code, rewrite the code, and generate a new code version. | You can not edit the code. |